samjprice/website_checker/README.md

 # japan_whv_check
-Tool for alerting me to the change in status for Japan accepting Working Holiday Visas
+Tool for alerting me to the change in status for Japan accepting Working Holiday Visas and my first python script.

 I now intend to make 2 variations of the tool whv_manual_check - for launching from my desktop with notifications for all eventualities